surfactants/json-to-sqlite/README.md

 # json-to-sqlite
- Parses JSON files and stores the data in an sqlite database.
+ Parses JSON files and stores the results in a database.

+ Written with the C amalgamation of SQLite 3.38.0

  ## to use